SahilDhingraa/go-folder-structure/README.md

 #  Base Go Fiber Application

 This repository contains a Go application structured using the Go Fiber web framework.
-The structure follows best practices for a clean and maintainable codebase...
+The structure follows best practices for a clean and maintainable codebase.

 ## Folder Structure